-- Less choice when it comes to accommodation as many hotels close during the winter months
+- Less choice when it comes to accommodation as many hotels close during Santorini winters.

 Santorini Weather During The Winter

-I’ve mentioned that the winter Santorini weather can be unpredictable, but precisely what does that mean?
+I’ve mentioned that the Santorini weather in December through February can be unpredictable, but what does that mean exactly?

-The good news is that Santorini is much milder than much of Europe during the winter months, so it’s a great chance to get some winter sun on your shoulders.
-In December and January, the weather in Santorini, Greece is typically chilly to cold, with temperatures that can plummet down to around 4C on the coldest days.
+The good news is that Santorini is much milder than much of Europe during the winter, so it’s a great chance to get some winter sun on your shoulders.
+In December and January, the weather in Santorini, Greece, is typically chilly to cold, with temperatures that can plummet to around 4C on the coldest days.

 It can snow, too, which it’s not likely, but it has happened before, so don’t count it out.
-However, you’re more likely to see a lot of rain during these months, so bring your umbrella if you’re planning to visit Santorini in December or New Year’s Eve.
+However, you’re more likely to see a lot of rain during these months, so bring your umbrella if you plan to visit Santorini in December or on New Year’s Eve.

 You may experience the odd Santorini winter storm.
-In that case, it can be windy and pouring for a couple of days, but these storms are very well forecast, and you’ll know a few days beforehand.
-These tend to happen in December and January most often, and they’re rarely severe.
+In that case, it can be windy and pouring for a few days, but these storms are very well forecasted, and you’ll know a few days beforehand.
+These often happen in December and January, and they’re rarely severe.
 We’re not talking hurricane force here!

-The plus point of this milder Santorini weather in December, January, and February is that you can see more of the island without feeling overwhelmingly hot or having to dodge huge crowds.
+The plus point of this milder Santorini weather in December, January, and February is that you can see more of the island without feeling overwhelmingly hot or dodging huge crowds.
 For most people, that’s the major plus point of visiting Santorini during the winter months.
-In fact, relative peace and quiet are one of the great benefits of visiting most of Greece in the off-season.
+Relative peace and quiet are significant benefits of visiting most of Greece in the off-season.

-Smaller tourist crowds are definitely among the main reasons to visit Santorini in winter.
-So, if that’s what you’re looking for, winter is definitely the best time to go to Santorini for you.
+Smaller tourist crowds are the main reasons to visit Santorini in winter.
+So, if that’s what you’re looking for, winter is the best time to go to Santorini for you.

 How To Get Around Santorini In Winter

 During the summer months, local transportation is very frequent.
-However, as there are fewer visitors during the winter months, the bus service can be a little less frequent and finishes for the day in the early-evening.
+However, as there are fewer visitors during the winter, the bus service can be a little less frequent and finishes for the day in the early evening.

 What To See And Do In Santorini During Winter